outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - yes, there's more torture, every day Im on my diet Im going to torment you with my achievements

+  - people with cancer should try restricting their diet to just fat & protein (refined oil with no vitamins and collagen protein with no sugar) and removing vitamins that help with cell division (like b vitamins) to see if their cancer type is using those vitamins & sugar as nutrients

   - merge examples in implementation_examples from various patents
     - identify any examples missing from patents in docs/tasks by diffing patent spec texts
     - organize function implementations, to do list, examples, logic